ALEJANDRO-hub-art/Tableau-Portfolio/Churn Rate Analysis/README.md

 ### Data View
 * Displayed the churn per different payment methods (Bank Transfer, Credit Card, Electronic Check and Mailed Check) and their respective counts on each using cards.
-* Displayed total vs monthly charges using scatter visuals.
+* Displayed the churn based on total vs monthly charges using scatter visuals.
 * Added a tenure churn count using stacked bar charts.
 * Showed the churn based on contract type with their respective counts using a stacked bar charts.